xFuhro/ultamiumPG3D-Cheats/README.md

 How to use:

-Step 1 - Download zx extract from here
+Step 1 - Download Ultamium PG3D from here

 Step 2 - Open Pixel Gun 3D and Ultamium DLL INJECTOR